kirisu-dev/OpenRP-Image-Gen-Plugin/README.md

 # Tagging Tips

+- The **Scene Parameters** can be manually adjusted for better images.
-Anima Base V1 is trained on Danbooru tags.
+- Anima Base V1 is trained on Danbooru tags.

 ### SCENE PARAMETERS